 Alyesha Wise is an International Poet and Teaching Artist who has performed on stages from Philadelphia to LA to London.
 Born in the city of Camden, N.J., she began writing at the age of 11 and eventually developed a passion for poetry.
-The founder of "Love, Us," Ms. Wise holds a strong belief that a balance between unity, compassion and self love is the healing force to all that exists.
+In addition to being an artist, Alyesha is an advocate of all human rights, holding a strong belief that a world focused on teaching proper knowledge, love, self-love & self-awareness is the healing force to all that exists.